 Each academic building and facility has a building coordinator.
-All academic buildings are locked after 11pm each evening and access to these areas is restricted.
+All academic buildings are locked after 11 p.m. each evening and access to these areas is restricted.
 Staff and faculty are issued keys/access cards to their offices and to the front doors of the buildings where they work.
 Each residence hall has a professional Director.
 All residence halls are secured 24/7; access is obtained with an authorized identification card through a card access system or pin code in specific buildings.
-University Police and other key campus employees, through Residence Life and Housing and Facilities, Campus Life and others perform building security tours and lock doors to secure the campus facilities.
-Employees must report any missing or lost keys/ cards immediately to the Facilities Office at 315-312-3200 or to University Police at 315-312-5555.
+Oswego's Syracuse campus building is locked by 10 p.m. every night by JF Realty.
+The suite of classroom doors are manually opened and locked Monday through Friday by campus staff with issued keycards.
+University Police and other key campus employees through Residence Life and Housing and Facilities, Campus Life and others perform building security tours and lock doors to secure the campus facilities.
+Employees must report any missing or lost keys/cards immediately to the Facilities Office at 315-312-3200 or to University Police at 315-312-5555.
 Students who require access to academic areas after hours may be issued a pass in certain circumstances to work in labs or the Instructional Computing Center but only with the written permission of their instructor.
 Passes furnished to students for after hours in academic areas must have validity dates and specific locations.
 All college community members (faculty, staff and students) must carry, and produce upon request of any college official, their college identification card.

-The Department of Campus Life at 315-312-2301 coordinates many of the student events on campus in the Marano Campus Center, Hewitt Union as well as in other buildings and facilities.
+The Department of Campus Life at 315-312-2301 coordinates many of the student events on campus in the Marano Campus Center, Hewitt Hall as well as in other buildings and facilities.
 All events scheduled through the Department of Campus Life must meet college regulations regarding access to facilities.
 Residence Hall entrance protocols are clearly defined in the Resident Student Handbook.
 All residence hall exterior doors are locked 24/7.